infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Chameleon** a tool for evading Proxy categorisation. https://github.com/mdsecactivebreach/Chameleon
 * **CatMyFish** Search for categorized domain that can be used during red teaming engagement.
 Perfect to setup whitelisted domain for your Cobalt Strike beacon C&C. https://github.com/Mr-Un1k0d3r/CatMyFish
 * **Malleable C2** is a domain specific language to redefine indicators in Beacon's communication. https://github.com/rsmudge/Malleable-C2-Profiles
+* **Malleable-C2-Randomizer** This script randomizes Cobalt Strike Malleable C2 profiles through the use of a metalanguage, hopefully reducing the chances of flagging signature-based detection controls. https://github.com/bluscreenofjeff/Malleable-C2-Randomizer
 * **FindFrontableDomains** search for potential frontable domains. https://github.com/rvrsh3ll/FindFrontableDomains
 * **Postfix-Server-Setup** Setting up a phishing server is a very long and tedious process.
 It can take hours to setup, and can be compromised in minutes. https://github.com/n0pe-sled/Postfix-Server-Setup
 * **DomainFrontingLists** a list of Domain Frontable Domains by CDN. https://github.com/vysec/DomainFrontingLists